Indirect Searches for Dark Matter: a status review

 The non-observation of high-energy neutrino fluxes from the GC imposes {\bf constraints on the DM annihilation cross section}.
 SuperKamiokande data have been originally analysed in~\cite{Desai:2004pq} and then more recently in~\cite{Meade:2009iu}.
 The ICECUBE collaboration also looked for neutrinos from the DM GH, from the GC~\cite{Abbasi:2011eq,delosheros} and recently from dwarf galaxies and clusters of galaxies~\cite{RottiDM2012}.
 Quantitatively, such constraints fall somewhat above the $\gamma$-ray bounds discussed in Sec.~\ref{photonconstraints}, and are therefore slightly less stringent.
 They have the advantage, however, of being less dependent on the DM particle mass: the reason is that while a larger DM mass implies lower DM density (e.g. in the GC) and therefore fainter fluxes and looser constraints, this is compensated by the fact that the higher energy neutrinos coming from such heavier DM annihilations also have a higher cross section for detection (in the material of neutrino telescopes) and thus the loss in the rate is partly compensated.
 Neutrino constraints become therefore somewhat competitive with $\gamma$-ray bounds at large DM masses.

 The non-observation of high-energy neutrino fluxes from the center of the Sun, on the other hand, imposes {\bf constraints on the scattering cross section of DM particles with nuclei}, the same which are relevant for DM Direct Detection (DD).
-The ICECUBE and AMANDA collaborations present bounds in~\cite{IceCube:2011ae,IceCube:2011aj,RottiDM2012} while SuperKamiokande presents results from 3109.6 days of data taking (!) in~\cite{Tanaka:2011uf}, updating~\cite{Desai:2004pq}.
+The ICECUBE and AMANDA collaborations present bounds in~\cite{IceCube:2011ae,IceCube:2011aj,RottiDM2012,icecube:2012ef}, SuperKamiokande presents results from 3109.6 days of data taking (!) in~\cite{Tanaka:2011uf}, updating~\cite{Desai:2004pq}, the ANTARES neutrino telescope presents an analysis of their early dataset in~\cite{Adrian-Martinez:2013tna} and finally the Baksan experiment presents results from 24.12 years of live-time (!!) in~\cite{Boliev:2013ai}.
 Remarkably, the bounds are competitive with those from the dedicated DD experiments, such as Xenon100 or CDMS, both on the spin-dependent scattering cross section and on the spin-independent one.
-Ref.~\cite{Kappl:2011kz} has looked in particular at SuperKamiokande data from the Sun and their implication for light DM, of interest for explaining the events in DAMA, CoGeNT and possibly CRESST-II.
-For the spin-independent case, neutrino constraints exclude light DM if it annihilates into $\tau^+\tau^-$ or neutrino pairs, while for the spin-dependent case they exclude all channels.
+Ref.~\cite{Kappl:2011kz} has looked in particular at SuperKamiokande data from the Sun and their implication for light DM, of interest for explaining the events in DAMA, CoGeNT and possibly CRESST-II: for the spin-independent case, neutrino constraints exclude light DM if it annihilates into $\tau^+\tau^-$ or neutrino pairs, while for the spin-dependent case they exclude all channels.